 Greg Glazner’s books of poetry are From the Iron Chair and Singularity, both published by W.W.
 Norton.
 His awards include The Walt Whitman Award, The Bess Hokin Award from Poetry, and an NEA Fellowship.
-He has published recent poetry, fiction, and non-fiction in magazines including Poetry, Fifth Wednesday, and the Los Angeles Review of Books.
-An electric guitarist as well as a writer, he has collaborated with the composer Garrett Shatzer on a blues-influenced piece in the art song tradition, At the Blinds, for which Greg wrote the text.
-Sung by the tenor David Saul Lee and accompanied by CityWater New Music Ensemble, with Greg on guitar, the piece premiered in November of 2014 at the Center for New Music in San Francisco and was recorded live.
-When he’s not teaching at PLU or at UC Davis, he lives in Creede, Colorado with his partner, the writer Pam Houston.
+He has published recent poetry, fiction, and non-fiction in magazines including Beloit Poetry Journal, Fifth Wednesday, and Los Angeles Review of Books.
+His poetry collection Cellar Testament won the 2018 Rachel Wetszteon Chapbook Award from William Paterson University.
+An electric guitarist as well as a writer, he has collaborated with the classical composer Garrett Shatzer on an extensive blues-influenced piece in the art song tradition, At the Blinds.
+A past Director of Creative Writing at The College of Santa Fe and a former Richard Hugo Visiting Writer at The University of Montana, he teaches at UC Davis and in the low-residency MFA Program at Pacific Lutheran University.

 Mentor.
 Workshops and classes in poetry.